Localization and flexibilization in symplectic geometry: Introduction

 \subsection{Future applications: Higher algebra}

-Prior to the present work, all works regarding $P$-inversion in symplectic geometry were linear, but not multiplicative.
-For example, while there were symplectic constructions of the module $\ZZ[1/P]$, there were no symplectic constructions of its natural ring structure.
+Prior to the present work, all works regarding $P$-inversion in symplectic geometry were linear, but not fully multiplicative.
+For example, while there were symplectic constructions of the module $\ZZ[1/P]$, there were no symplectic constructions of its natural {\em commutative} ring structure.

-In many algebraic settings, one might still be able to write down a ring structure on modules ``by hand;'' but such a strategy is rarely available in the higher algebra of spectra (in the sense of stable homotopy theory).
-Rather, one of the most effective strategies in modern higher algebra is to infer multiplicative structures using basic principles, and to characterize them using universal properties.

-Given this difficulty, and given the arrival of spectral sectorial invariants~\cite{nadler-shende, large-whvss}, we thus face the important task of producing higher-algebraic structures {\em formally} from geometric facts.
+Moreover, writing down a commutative ring structure ``by hand'' is rarely feasible for spectra.
+Given this difficulty, and given the emergence of spectral sectorial invariants~\cite{nadler-shende, large-whvss}, we faced the important task of producing higher-algebraic structures formally from geometric facts.

-Theorem~\ref{thm: intro_idempotent_functor} (along with its generalization Theorem~\ref{theorem. localization along spectra}) accomplishes a great deal of this task, giving strong evidence that one can find symmetric monoidal localizations of the stable homotopy category from purely symplectic considerations.
-Indeed, we expect that any ``spectral'' wrapped Fukaya category of Weinstein sectors is: \enum \item Preserved under stabilization, subcritical handle attachments, and trivial inclusions. \item Symmetric monoidal with respect to direct product of sectors and strict proper inclusions.
-(One need only verify this for {\em sets} of inclusions, not spaces of them.) \enumd It is then formal that the spectral wrapped Fukaya category will send an $E_\infty$-algebra in the critical Weinstein category to a symmetric monoidal stable $\infty$-category.
+Our main results accomplish a great deal of this task, establishing all the $\infty$-categorical coherences one could hope for (Theorem~\ref{thm: intro_idempotent_functor}) without engaging with holomorphic disks.
+Let us explain.
+It is widely expected that any spectral wrapped Fukaya category of Weinstein sectors is: \begin{itemize} \item Preserved under stabilization, subcritical handle attachments, and trivial inclusions. \item Symmetric monoidal with respect to direct product of sectors and strict proper inclusions.
+(One need only verify this for {\em sets} of inclusions, not spaces of them.) \end{itemize} As a result of our present work, it is then formal that the spectral wrapped Fukaya category will send an $E_\infty$-algebra in the critical Weinstein category to a symmetric monoidal stable $\infty$-category.
 In particular, the unit of this stable $\infty$-category is an example of a commutative ring spectrum.